albinoloverats/encrypt/index.markdown

 the latest version of Ubuntu, and the RPM is _(mostly)_ compatible with SUSE (it might complain that it cannot satisfy the cURL dependency but this can be ignored; you just won't be prompted when a new version of encrypt is available).
-The Windows package, whilst built an tested on Windows 7, should also work on later versions.
-Finally, we're working on an ebuild file for Gentoo.
+The Windows package has been built and tested on Windows 11.
+We're still working on an ebuild file for Gentoo, but it does compile and run without any issues provided you're willing to do some manual dependency management.

 It's this level of portability and simplicity which we hope will make encrypt more useful to people who use different operating systems in